 YOU ARE INVITED AND WELCOME!

 In light of COVID-19 - St. Mark's UCC has temporarily suspended all in person worship services and gatherings.
-See our social media page for online worship services.
+See our social media page, our YouTube channel or our Facebook page for online recorded worship services.

 Worship is a very important part of St. Mark's.
 It is a time when we gather together for prayer and praise.
 We gather to nurture our relationship with God and with one another.
 We gather to hear God's Still Speaking Word as we hear and reflect on readings from the Bible.
 We gather so that we can be sent out to share God's love for all people and creation.
 Come to sing and pray, or come to just be.
 You are welcome to participate, as much as you feel comfortable.
 We invite you to come worship with us soon.